hiro001-eth/What-I-Learned-Today-on-SOC-GRC-/README.md

 ## About the Author

-**hiro001-eth** (Manjil Katuwal) researches the operational intersection of Security Operations, Privacy Engineering, and Governance, Risk, and Compliance.
+**I** researches the operational intersection of Security Operations, Privacy Engineering, and Governance, Risk, and Compliance.
 The focus is on what actually happens when these departments don't share data, models, or vocabulary: controls that degrade silently, exceptions that outlive their authorization, and incidents that were structurally predictable months before they happened.

 ---

-*"Exceptions don't fail.
-They decay.
-Privacy governance has three owners and zero owners.
-The only choice is whether you measure the decay or inherit it."*

-*-- hiro001-eth, 25-09-2026*
+*-- Manjil Katuwal, 25-09-2026*